1. Who we are

 - We share data with organisations that provide funding, for example ELCAS

 - We may disclose your information to our third-party service providers and agents for the purposes of providing services to us, or directly to you on our behalf.
 When we use third party service providers, we only disclose to them any personal information that is necessary for them to provide their service.
 We have a contract in place that requires them to keep your information secure and not to use it other than in accordance with our specific instructions.

 - If you are studying towards a qualification that leads to professional recognition we will share some of your information with the relevant professional body.
 More detailed information on who we share your personal information with is available in Appendix 2.

 4.2 We may also transfer your personal information if we are under a duty to disclose or share it in order to comply with any legal obligation, to detect or report a crime, to enforce or apply the terms of our contracts or to protect the rights, property or safety of our enquirers, visitors and students.
 However, we will always aim to ensure that your privacy rights continue to be protected.

-4.3 Information you provide to us is stored on our secure servers, or on our cloud based systems which are located
+4.3 Information you provide to us is stored on our secure servers, or on our cloud based systems which are located within the EEA.

 5. How long do we keep your personal information for?

 5.1 If we collect your personal information the length of time we keep it for is determined by a number of factors including our purpose for using the information and our legal obligations.

 5.2 We have a retention schedule for information and keep identifiable records only for as long as they have a legal or business purpose:

 - We keep academic transcript data at least until student date of birth + 100 years, in order to provide references and verify your study with us.